 Brennan Hall, a native of Orlando, Florida has attracted serious attention as an up-and-coming young countertenor.
-In the 2019-20 season, he sings the alto solos in Bach’s St. Matthew’s Passion with the Bach Society Houston and makes his European debut at Oper Frankfurt as Andronico in Handel’s Tamerlano.
+In the 2019-20 season, he sang the alto solos in Bach’s St. Matthew’s Passion with the Bach Society Houston and made his successful European debut at Oper Frankfurt as Andronico in Handel’s Tamerlano.
+He will return to Frankfurt as the title character of Handel’s Amadigi in 2021.

 Brennan Hall made his professional debut singing as a soloist in Bach’s St. John Passion with the American Bach Soloists, under the direction of Jeffrey Thomas.
 He was praised by the San Francisco Classical Voice for his “remarkably rich voice throughout his range… and admirable musical intelligence.”